SeisSol/Device/examples/jacobi/README.md

 ```
 *input/example.yaml* - is an example that you can use and modify.

-If you want to run the program using the CPU put
+Edit the following in the *input file* if you want to run the program with CPU-only:
 ```console
 sovler_type: "cpu"
 ```

-in your input file; for GPU use
+To use GPUs:
 ```console
 sovler_type: "gpu"
 ```

 #### How to test
-Do not use more than 3 MPI processes for testing.
-You can run tests as following:
+Run tests as following:
 ```console
 mpirun -n 3 ./tests
 ```
+NOTE: Do not use more than 3 MPI processes for testing.